AnalyticalGraphicsInc/gltf-vscode/CONTRIBUTING.md

 1. Use `git` to clone this repository to a local disk.
 2. Open a shell and run `npm install` in the root folder of the cloned repository, to install npm packages.
 3. Launch VSCode and click "Open Folder" on the root of the cloned repository.
+4. Press <kbd>CTRL</kbd> - <kbd>P</kbd> to open the task bar, and type `task watch` to launch the watch task.

+NOTE: It is important to launch the watch task every time you close and re-open VSCode.
+The extension has two parts now, a main part called the "client" and a separate glTF validation process called the "Language Server."
+If you don't manually start the build watcher, the client might be built without the server, and you will see an error.
+When the `watch` task is running, you will see a tiny icon in the bottom status bar with the number `2` next to a wrench-and-screwdriver icon.
+There are 2 watchers, one for the client and one for the server.
+If you only see `1` here, one of the watchers is not running.

 To launch the debugger, press <kbd>F5</kbd>.
 This will open a second copy of VSCode, with a built-from-source version of the extension installed.
 If you already have the glTF extension from the marketplace installed, there will be an info message